Giorgos Famelis: Club career

 Famelis started playing football in 1980 at Aris Voulas.
 He was transferred to Panathinaikos in 1983 and he was immediately loaned to AO Vouliagmenis.
-There, he was scouted by AEK Athens in a match that they had gone to watch his teammate, Kostas Frantzeskos.
-In the summer of 1988, AEK were interested in signing him and despite the agreement between the presidents of the clubs, the transfer stuck due to the exorbitant clause of 30 million drachmas that Panathinaikos put for his transfer to AEK.
-The solution was found through a three-year loan with a purchase option.
+There, he was scouted by officials of AEK Athens in a match that they had gone to watch his teammate, Kostas Frantzeskos.
+In the summer of 1988, AEK were interested in signing him and despite an agreement between the presidents of the clubs, the transfer stuck due to the exorbitant clause of 30 million drachmas that Panathinaikos had set for the transfer.
+The solution was found through a three-year loan for 3 million drachmas with a purchase option.
 He helped the team to a large extent, being a useful tool in the hands of Dušan Bajević, as he was often the "twelfth player" of the team.
-In his first season with AEK, Famelis won the 1989 championship.
+In his first season with AEK, Famelis won the Championship in 1989.
 On 5 May 1991 he scored a brace in an away 2–5 win over Apollon Athens.
 During his spell at AEK he won a championship, a Greek Super Cup and a Greek League Cup.

-After his loan expired in the summer of 1991 he was reloaned to Apollon Athens for a season.
-He then was released from Panathinaikos and signed for Panionios, playing in the second division for a season, where they got promoted.
+Ιn July 1991 after his loan was expired, AEK did not enable his purchase option and Famelis was reloaned to Apollon Athens for a season.
+Afterwards he was released from Panathinaikos and signed for Panionios, playing in the second division for a season, where they won the promotion.
 In 1995, he moved to the third division side, Panetolikos, where he contributed in winning the league of their group and getting their promotion to the second division, in the end of the season.
 In 1996 he signed for Marko, where he ended his career at the end of the season.